ttopper/CPSC129/docs/08.1_CGI/06_Testing_static_serving.md

     since we want it to keep running daemon-style while we work on our other code.
 Double-clicking the icon for `httpserver.py` in Windows Explorer (NOT Internet Explorer) will start it running and display its log messages in a console window.
-Stop it by closing the console window.

-3. Type the URL `http://localhost/yourhtmlfilename.html` in your browser address bar.
+3. Type the URL `http://localhost:8080/yourhtmlfilename.html` in your browser address bar.
 The contents of the HTML file should be displayed in your browser.
 If not, get in touch and we’ll try to debug it.

+4. When you are finished, stop the program by closing the console window.